SystemsApproach/ops/monitor.rst

 of *span contexts* (each of which represents the state carried across the network from one service to another).
-An illustrative example of a trace is shown in :numref:`Figure %s <fig-trace>`, but abstractly, a trace as a directed graph with nodes that correspond to spans and edges that correspond to span contexts.
+An illustrative example of a trace is shown in :numref:`Figure %s <fig-trace>`, but abstractly, a trace is a directed graph with nodes that correspond to spans and edges that correspond to span contexts.
 The nodes and edges are then timestamped and annotated with relevant facts (key/value tags) about the end-to-end execution path, including when and for how long it ran.
-Each span also includes timestamped log messages generated while the span was executing, simplifying the process of relating log messages with traces.
+Each span also includes timestamped log messages generated while the span was executing, simplifying the process of correlating log messages with traces.

 .. _fig-trace: